risc0/risc0-ethereum/contracts/script/README.md

     export OPERATION_ID="0x..." \
     ```

-2. Dry the transaction to cancel the operation.
+2. Dry run the transaction to cancel the operation.

     ```sh
-    bash contracts/script/manage CancelOperation -f
+    contracts/script/manage CancelOperation -f
     ```

 3. Run the command again with `--broadcast`